richajoy/llm_eval/README.md

-# Evaluation Framework For LLM Powered Systems
+# Evaluation Approaches For LLM Powered Systems

-A comprehensive framework for evaluating and moderating LLM-powered systems using LangChain's QAGenerateChain and QAEvalChain combined with OpenAI's moderation API.
-The project demonstrates the framework using financial advice as a domain example, but the methodology is designed to be adaptable across various domains requiring robust content evaluation, safety controls, and quality assurance.
+A comprehensive approaches for evaluating and moderating LLM-powered systems using LangChain's QAGenerateChain and QAEvalChain combined with OpenAI's moderation API.
+This project demonstrates the framework using financial advice as a domain example, but the methodology is designed to be adaptable across various domains requiring robust content evaluation, safety controls, and quality assurance.

 ## Features